BDMLR Marine Mammal Medic Training Course

 Held at the waters edge.
 Delegates are asked to bring along a dry suit as you will be in the water for most of the afternoon.
 If you do not have a dry suit and are wearing a wetsuit, please ensure you have trainers or boots (not wellingtons) on that you do not mind getting wet.
 You should also take a windproof jacket to stop yourself getting chilled on the beach.

 This session is split into three modules:

-Delegates are taught how to handle and lift an injured or stranded seal.
+Trainees are taught how to handle and lift an injured or stranded seal safely.
 Each delegate will have the chance to try out their newly learned skills on a life sized model of a seal.

-Delegates are taught handling, lifting and first aid techniques using a life sized water filled model of a Common dolphin.
+Trainees are taught how to assess the animal on the beach and handling, lifting and first aid techniques using a life sized water filled model of a Common dolphin.

-Delegates refloat a two tonne life sized model of a Pilot Whale.
+Trainees refloat a two tonne life-sized model of a Pilot Whale.
 The model is filled with water and is very life like.
 It is not unusual to have members of the public offer to help as they believe it is real!

 The course finishes when everyone has completed each of the modules, or are freezing - usually about 16.30.

 A final de-briefing is held where certificates, medic ID cards and badges are handed out to delegates from 1700 hrs to 1730 hrs.